Northern saw-whet owl: Distribution and habitat

-Their habitat is coniferous forests, sometimes mixed or deciduous woods, across North America.
-Most birds nest in coniferous type forests of the North but winter in mixed or deciduous woods.
-They also love riparian areas because of the abundance of prey there.
-They live in tree cavities and old nests made by other small raptors.
+The bird's habitat is coniferous forests, sometimes mixed or deciduous woods, across North America.
+Most birds nest in dense coniferous forests near wetlands during the breeding season, but may also breed in mixed-deciduous forests at the southern edge of their range in the eastern United States.
+Wintering birds prefer conifer stands or shrub thickets near water, but may occasionally be found in mixed-deciduous forest.
+They are secondary cavity nesters, meaning they do not make their own nest cavities but rather rely on naturally occurring holes or cavities excavated by other animals.
 Some are permanent residents, while others may migrate south in winter or move down from higher elevations.
 Their range covers most of North America south of the boreal forest, including southeastern and southcentral Alaska, southern Canada, most of the United States and the central mountains in Mexico.

 Some have begun to move more southeast in Indiana and neighboring states.
 Buidin et al. did a study of how far north the northern saw-whet owls breed and they found that they can breed northward of 50° N, farther than ever recorded before.
 Their range is quite extensive and they can even breed in the far north where most birds migrate from to breed.
 They are an adaptive species that can do well in the cold.

 There are two semi-isolated permanent populations in the eastern part of the United States.
 This first is a population along the West Virginia border in the Allegheny Plateau.
 The second population is in the higher elevations (>4000 ft) of the southern Appalachian Mountains of western North Carolina, eastern Tennessee, and southwestern Virginia.
 Although there are abundant populations in the Northern and Western Regions of North America, in some counties of North Carolina, it is currently listed as a threatened species due to a decline in suitable habitat.
 This is due to loss of boreal forests from hemlock woolly adelgid, logging, and pollution.